ccassar/raft/app/README.md

 helm install --name monitoring stable/prometheus-operator
 ```

-then port-forwarding to the local host on port 8080 can be setup as follows if ingress is not configured (and, by default,
+then port-forwarding to the local host can be setup on port 8090 for grafana, and 9090 for prometheus as follows if
-no ingress is set up for prometheus operator):
+ingress is not configured (and, by default, no ingress is set up for prometheus operator):

 ```
+kubectl port-forward service/monitoring-grafana 8090:80
-kubectl port-forward $(kubectl get pod --selector="app=grafana,release=monitoring" --output jsonpath='{.items[0].metadata.name}') 8080:3000
+kubectl port-forward service/monitoring-prometheus-oper-prometheus 9090:9090
 ```

 ##### Deploying the Test Application on Google Kubernetes Engine